-230 Using plug-resident terminators would seem to provide the maximum flexibility, but it may be difficult to built a split terminator into a RJ45 plug.
+Using plug-resident terminators would seem to provide the maximum flexibility, but it may be difficult to build a split terminator into a RJ45 plug.

 If on-board terminators are provided, the Standard requires it be possible to enable or disable them depending on where the node is installed on the CAN segment.
 Termination should only occur at the two distant ends of the bus.
-Termination in the middle of a significant-length CAN bus is very
+Termination in the middle of a significant-length CAN bus is very disruptive because it causes reflections.
+The one downside to on-board termination is that it makes it

-- 235 disruptive because it causes reflections.
-The one downside to on-board termination is that it makes it much easier to have multiple terminators (customers think more must be good, and mistakenly turn them all on).
+- 235 much easier to have multiple terminators (customers think more must be good, and mistakenly turn them all on).
 It's required that nodes be shipped with on-board terminators disabled to reduce the chance that a termination load will be attached in the middle of the segment.
-Note that ISO11898-2 states "The locating of the termination within a CAN node should be avoided because the bus lines lose - 240 termination if this node is disconnected from the bus line."
+Note that ISO11898-2 states "The locating of the termination within a CAN node should be avoided because the bus lines lose termination if this node is disconnected from the bus line."
 (Section 5.2.1) and "It is not recommended to integrate the termination into a CAN node."
+(Section 7.1) - to integrate the termination into a CAN node."
 (Section 7.1)